Welcome to Gathering Stones!

 Everyone is different and every church is different.
-And it can be very challenging to find the ‘right fit”.
+And it can be very challenging to find the ‘right fit’.
 We openly tell people that we don’t have it all together – we’re far from perfect!
 We do hope & pray that everyone who worships with us will genuinely connect with God and others!

 Who comes to Gathering Stones?

 We humbly strive to be a faithful church in our community!
 Gathering Stones is made up of people as diverse as our diverse community!
-People who come from many different backgrounds, denominations and churches both small and very large.
+People come from many different backgrounds, denominations, and churches both small and very large.
 We also have many people who have never been to church or have only just recently started coming back to church.
 We do not exist to ‘borrow believers’ from other great churches!
 We exist to be a faithful church and to join God in His mission to redeem us and our world!

 We celebrate Communion together at least once a month (unfermented juice is used).

-We Baptize as often as there is opportunity!
+We Baptize as often as there is an opportunity!
 We love to celebrate and remember our own baptism with those who are being baptized!

 Wedding bells in your future?
 We are happy to marry couples following at least 3 sessions of pre-marital counseling with one of our staff persons.
 Contact a staff member for more details and for scheduling.

-Life Shaping – Potentially Life Altering!
+Life Shaping – Potentially Life-Altering!

-Why does our Lead Pastor always introduce God’s Word as “Life Shaping – Potentially Life Altering”?
+Why does our Lead Pastor always introduce God’s Word as “Life Shaping – Potentially Life-Altering”?

 God’s Word not only offers ‘good advice’ about how to experience a ‘better’ life.
 Too often this is all we seek from God’s Word – just a little advice to ‘improve our lives’.
 The Good News, is just that: Good News!
 God’s Word has the ability to do much more than offer helpful advice, God desires to transform our lives and to offer what Jesus called: “The Fullness of Life!”